 The UK Companies Act 2006 enables companies in the United Kingdom to hold any of their own shares they have purchased as treasury shares with a view to possible resale at a future date, rather than cancelling them.
 If BHP Billiton Plc were to exercise its buy-back authority, it may decide to hold, as treasury shares, any shares bought back by it.
 This would provide BHP Billiton Plc with additional flexibility in the management of its capital base, enabling it either to sell treasury shares quickly and cost-effectively or to use the treasury shares to satisfy awards under BHP employee share schemes.
 Any shares acquired by BHP Billiton Plc under the alternative mechanism described above would not be treated as treasury shares.
 BHP Billiton Plc currently holds no treasury shares.

-The authority conferred by this item will be exercised only after considering the effects on earnings per share and the benefits for shareholders in BHP Billiton Plc and BHP Billiton Limited generally.
-The Board wishes to maintain flexibility to pursue strategies that maximise the Group's value.
-The Directors may exercise the authority to acquire shares in BHP Billiton Plc in the future; however, there is currently no intention to do so.
+The authority conferred by this item would be exercised only after considering the effects on earnings per share and the benefits for shareholders in BHP Billiton Plc and BHP Billiton Limited generally.